Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/16-video-indexer.md

 The indexing process extracts insights from the video, which you can view in the portal.

-1. In the Video Analyzer portal, when the video is indexed, select it to view it.
+1. In the Video Analyzer portal, when the video is indexed, Click middle of the video to play it.
 You'll see the video player alongside a pane that shows insights extracted from the video.

 ![Video Analyzer with a video player and Insights pane](./images/video-indexer-insights.png)